~Give a TED Talk

 ~"If we could read the secret history of our enemies, we would find in each person's life sorrow and suffering enough to disarm all hostility."(Longfellow)

 I love climbing things.
 Doesn't really matter what, so long as it's solidly rooted in the ground.
-From rocks to trees to jungle gyms to buildings, if it's climbable, I'm probably down.
+(Fuck A-frame ladders.)
+From rocks to trees to jungle gyms to buildings.

 I love camping, hiking, and backpacking.
 I love the outdoors.
 I love nature.